 2. Irreversible attachment,

 4. Maturation II,

 The picture below shows how a bio-film develops through each of the different stages.

 Water quality in a specific location will dictate how fast a bowling center will have bio-film develop.
 TDS and the specific treatment methods used at the local water treatment facilities will change the water quality.
 Eventually though, every center will have to clean and/or replace their lane machine water filter at some time.

 Just like your coffee maker at home, the water filter and supply tank should be cleaned periodically to prevent the problem.
 If you never clean your coffee maker, eventually the pump will fail.
 If you never clean your water supply tank in your single cup machines, a bio-film can form in the water tank.

 At Kegel, we recommend removing and cleaning the water supply tank filter once a month.
 We also suggest flushing out the water supply tank at least every couple months, no matter how often you use your lane machine.
 The water is sitting in the supply tank the same amount of time no matter how many lanes you are doing a day – always.

 This is what happens when filters are not maintained regularly:

 If periodic maintenance is not being performed on a simple item like your water supply tank and filter, or any filter for that matter, the liquid in the tank will not flow properly and that will change your dilution ratios.
 We know changing dilution ratios will change ball motion.
 But, improper cleaning can also lead to a host of other issues.

-Just like Sanction Technology has done for the oil system with process verification, with Kegel’s sprayless cleaner system it is easy to check volume output for water and cleaner.
-As we always say, “it’s better to know than to hope”.
-And as any lane person will tell you, it's also better for you to find any issues before your bowlers do.
+Just like Sanction Technology has done for the oil system with process verification, with Kegel’s sprayless cleaner system it's easy to check volume output for water and cleaner.
+As we always say, “it’s better to know than to hope”, and as any lane person will tell you, it's also better for you to find any issues before your bowlers do.